justinkelly/justinkelly.github.io/_posts/2023-07-16-powerbi-for-librarians-2023.md

 ## Section 1

-_What is PowerBI and intro to it's interface_
+_What is PowerBI, intro to it's interface, and import a CSV_

 ![2021-powerbi2-1-home.png]({{site.baseurl}}/img/2021-powerbi2-1-home.png)